sebzuddas/Zuddas-S/README.md

 # Sebastiano Zuddas 💥

 ## About
-- 💻 Web Developer at Project Kestrel
+- 🚀 Avionics lead at Project SunrIde
 - 🎓 3rd year MEng Intelligent Systems & Control Engineering student at the University of Sheffield
 - 📊 Fields of interest: Data Science, System Identification, Complex Systems, Business Strategy
 - 🔥 One of my 2022 goals is to publish more projects on GitHub